-2024 has marked the second year of the Agile Business Awards, organised by the Agile Business Consortium, the independent, professional body for business agility (see appendix 3&4 for more information or have a look at agilebusiness.org).
+2024 has marked the second year of the Agile Business Awards, organised by the Agile Business Consortium, the independent, professional body for business agility.
+It is a year-long process, which invites applicants to submit their own "Evidence Story" of agility, based on the Agile Business Consortium's Framework for Business Agility.